pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-service-improvements_02-2020/index.md

 ![Stacks an organization member has access to](./list-of-accessible-stacks.png)

-And also see what sources are granting that access.
+And also see what sources grant that access.

 ![Sources granting stack permissions](./stack-access-grants.png)

 ## Log Rendering Performance

-Sadly, there isn't a useful screen shot to go along with this improvement.
+Sadly, there isn't a useful screenshot to show this improvement.
 But we've made some changes that dramatically improve the Pulumi Console's performance when rendering update logs for large stacks.

 ## Audit Logs

-Users of Pulumi Enterprise typically have a lot of stacks and teams.
-This can make it difficult to review what's currently in-motion and to understand a sequence of events a few days or few weeks in the past.
+Pulumi Enterprise customers typically have many stacks and teams.
+Multiple teams and stacks can make it difficult to review what's currently in-motion and to understand a sequence of events a few days or few weeks in the past.

 [As we announced earlier]({{< relref "/blog/auditing-your-organizations-infrastructure-as-code-activity" >}}) we launched the ability to view and download audit logs with all the changes within an organization.

 ![Audit logs of recent changes within an organization](./audit-logs.png)

 Phew!
-Like I said, we've been busy this month working on the Pulumi Console.
+As I said, we've been busy this month working on the Pulumi Console.
 And there is plenty more awesomeness still in the pipe!
 If you want to get a peek at other things in-development, check out the [Pulumi 2.0 Roadmap]({{< relref "/blog/pulumi-2-0-roadmap" >}}).

 As always, we love to hear if you have any feedback, suggestions, or ideas for other improvements we could make to the